sahiti-r/Rhythms-In-Motion-Thesis/README.md

 ## Hardware Setup & Assumptions:

 This programming project expects rhythmic beats of dance to be sourced as input, by listening to the system mic interface.
-The author connected a **CONTACT microphone** using special cables (with 3.5mm and 6.5mm TRRS audio pins) to the computer which treated the external CONTACT mic as the system mic.
+The author connected a Piezo contact microphone to a Scarlett 2i2 interface using 1/4 female TRS jacks.
+This feeds into the computer which treated the external contact mic as the system mic.

 The program works even if there is no contact mic, but the input becomes generic ambient sound vs. the dance footwork-only sounds picked up by a contact mic.
-While the built-in noise reduction processing can help eliminate the noise, using a CONTACT microphone yields the best results to visualize dance footwork.
+While the built-in noise reduction processing can help eliminate the noise, using a contact microphone yields the best results to visualize dance footwork.

 ---
 ## Visualization Structure